FAQs

 You can also find frequently asked questions (FAQs) for Refunds with Stripe in the Refunds FAQ.

-The host has up to 5 days after a booking is requested or 24 hours before the trip starts (whichever occurs sooner) to approve the booking request.
-If they fail to approve, the booking is automatically canceled and the guest will receive a full refund.
-If the host fails to show up for pick up, the guest is eligible to receive a full refund.
+Host: The host has up to 5 days after a rental is requested or 24 hours before the trip starts (whichever occurs sooner) to approve the rental request.
+If they fail to approve, the rental is automatically canceled and the guest will receive a FULL refund.
+If the host fails to show up for pick up, the guest is eligible to receive a FULL refund.

-For booking requests within 24 hours of trip start, the host has up to 6 hours after the booking request is made to approve the booking request.
-If they fail to approve, the booking is automatically canceled and the guest will receive a full refund.
+Host: For rental requests less than 48 hours in advance of start date/time, the host has until 1 hour prior to the start time to approve the rental request.
+If they fail to approve at least 1 hour prior to start time, the rental is automatically canceled and the guest will receive a full refund.

 Guests FAQs